larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 Just looked up for the bottom.
 Here.
-Now you can see it turtle course, yeah, and it's just making a hexagon or something and squirrel.
+Now you can see it turtle course, yeah, and it's just making a hexagon or something and squiral.
 So the turtles are great things for teaching kids and and you know, they they're.
 Well, they've been used a little